pterm/pterm/_examples/coloring/fade-colors/README.md

 )

 func main() {
-	// Print info.
+	// Print an informational message.
 	pterm.Info.Println("RGB colors only work in Terminals which support TrueColor.")

-	from := pterm.NewRGB(0, 255, 255) // This RGB value is used as the gradients start point.
+	// Define the start and end points for the color gradient. startColor := pterm.NewRGB(0, 255, 255) // Cyan
-	to := pterm.NewRGB(255, 0, 255)   // This RGB value is used as the gradients end point.
+	endColor := pterm.NewRGB(255, 0, 255)   // Magenta

+	// Get the terminal height to determine the gradient range. terminalHeight := pterm.GetTerminalHeight()

-	// For loop over the range of the terminal height. for i := 0; i < pterm.GetTerminalHeight()-2; i++ {
+	// Loop over the range of the terminal height to create a color gradient. for i := 0; i < terminalHeight-2; i++ {
+		// Calculate the fade factor for the current step in the gradient. fadeFactor := float32(i) / float32(terminalHeight-2)

+		// Create a color that represents the current step in the gradient. currentColor := startColor.Fade(0, 1, fadeFactor, endColor)

-		// Print string which is colored with the faded RGB value. from.Fade(0, float32(pterm.GetTerminalHeight()-2), float32(i), to).Println("Hello, World!")
+		// Print a string with the current color. currentColor.Println("Hello, World!")
 	}
 }